-The AI video generation space has matured rapidly, with five major models competing for different segments of the market.
-Each has distinct strengths, and the best choice depends heavily on your specific use case.
+The AI video generation space has five major competitors as of February 2026.
+Each model excels in different areas, and the best choice depends on your specific use case and priorities.

 |---|---|---|---|---|---|